 My research centres on British politics and political ideas, c.
 1780-1920, in their international contexts.
 I am mainly interested in the ideological disputes created by British imperial and foreign policy, and in how entanglements and exchanges with other polities affected domestic thinking about government, society, and political order.
 In exploring these problems I cast a wide geographical net, ranging so far from northern Borneo, to French Algeria, to Habsburg Austria, to post-revolutionary Spanish America, and beyond.
 All my work sits at the intersection between practical politics, political argument, and elaborated political thought, and aims to make sense of the relations between these things.
+Increasingly, it has come to prioritise the junctions between British debates and transnational intellectual histories.

 Modern British history; modern European history; imperial and global history; historiography and historical methodology.